-Revenue from the sale of precious metals is recognized when the metal is accepted at the refinery, risk and benefits of ownership are transferred and the receipt of proceeds is substantially assured.
-Revenue is measured at the fair value of the gold price receivable at the date of the transaction.
+Revenue from the sale of precious metals is recognized when the metal is accepted at the refinery, risk and benefits of ownership are transferred and when the receipt of proceeds are substantially assured.
+Revenue is measured at the fair value of the receivable at the date of the transaction.